akmalnahdi99/React_Mixed/00 ReadME React.md

+[2021-01-30]
+- I changed the Rental Dash to inlcude a way to notify about previous year payments

 [2021-01-25]
 - http://localhost:3000/landlord/appointmentdetails/11 pls check if the Reak Image for agent and his name are required, currently we put an image sample
 - for tenant appointment pls remove slack library and center the Header of elements (All, Scheduled, Cancelled) using css or whatever you used previously